-Superpower Side Hustles is a new series that features WeWork team members and how they spend their time when they're not at work.
+Superpower on the Side is a new series that features WeWork team members and how they spend their time when they’re not at work.

 Andrew Heumann is an artist with a predilection for fine lines, geometric patterns, and abstract shapes.
 Yet he never actually puts pen to paper; Heumann engages in what is known as generative art—writing complex algorithms that are drawn by machine.

 “I’ve been doing digital art for a very long time,” says Heumann, 30, a researcher on WeWork’s applied science team in New York.
 An architect by trade, he got acquainted with 3D-modeling tools in college.
 “In architecture school, they use these tools for model-making,” he says, “but I was really interested in drawing with them.”

 “I think we’re just scratching the surface of what’s possible with new kinds of human-machine partnerships,” says Andrew Heumann.

 Heumann created his first pieces with digital printers but started experimenting with an AxiDraw V3 he bought a year ago.
 The machine, which guides a pen across paper, allowed him to give his art what he calls a “visceral quality.”